BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 12/01/2019
 ---
 I had my thesis presentation on seminar at studies.
 It is always kind of stressfull when I have to present something in front of a people.
 But I did it and the result is that I have to prepare better and cut the duration.

+13/01/2019
+---
+Sunday.
+I ate dinner with my family at my parents.
+It is always good to spend time with your family.
+I love them and it is really important for everyone to respect family and find time for them!

+14/01/2019
+---
+Our production server was down the whole day.
+I had a time to learn something new and to focus a little bit on my stuff.

+15/01/2019
+---
+It was a pretty tough day!
+I got off from work a little bit earlier because I had to do some papers to school.
+But after returning to home I had few emails about new tasks.
+Beside of that I had to make some project on studies with my colleague.
+A lot of things to do and the day is only 24h :D.

+16/01/2019
+---
+Studying, studying, studying...
+Lately there is a lot of this.
+My day very often looks like this: work > dinner after work > workout > studying.
+But to be honest, I like to study :)

+17/01/2019
+---
+Today in work we had a meeting about future and the current state of our project.
+In the end of the March we'll have a final decision if project go further or fails.
+Beside of that it was a good day! 👍👍

+18/01/2019
+---
+I had awesome day!
+And honestly, I don't know why...
+I had the feeling of coming spring and I LOVE it.
+I really want it to be spring now!
+Today I also came back to my hometown for a weekend :)

+19/01/2019
+---
+I slept 10 hours and I don't feel bad about it.
+I know that my body sometimes needs a longer rest and if I can do it, I do it.